easy-updates-manager/easy-updates-manager/Readme.txt

 <li>They do not disable plugins individually.</li>
 </ol>

 = Q: If I remove this plugin from my website will I be able to update my plugins, themes, and WordPress core again? =
-A: Yes, this plugin just disables the update (not removes).
+A: Yes, this plugin just disables the update.
+We has also recently made an uninstall.php for this plugin.

-= Q: Is it possible to disable one plugin or theme?
-Are you considering it? =
+= Q: Is it possible to disable one plugin? =
 A: This plugin does not disable themes individual but it can disable plugins individually.
 We are considering a setting to disable themes individually.

+= Q: Does this plugin work with WordPress Multisite? =
+A: This plugin doesn't yet, but we are working on this.

 == Screenshots ==
 1. Settings Page